Learning Outcomes

 SQE1 Syllabus

-For SQE1, you need a practical understanding of the SRA Accounts Rules and the implications of non-compliance.
-This includes recognising common pitfalls and the mechanisms firms should implement to safeguard client money effectively.
-Your focus for revision should include:
+For SQE1, you are required to understand the SRA Accounts Rules and the implications of non-compliance, including recognising common pitfalls and the mechanisms firms should implement to safeguard client money effectively, with a focus on the following syllabus points:

 Test Your Knowledge